Washington prepares for the shutdown that was never supposed to happen

 Senate takes spending steps

 "As I have said for months, we must work in a bipartisan fashion to keep our government open, avoid a shutdown and avoid inflicting unnecessary pain on the American people.
-This action will give the Senate the option to do just that," said Schumer, D-N.Y.
+This action will give the Senate the option to do just that," Schumer said.

 However, the process could take days even with the objection of one member of the Senate.